-1.89 Physical Security
+1.93 Physical Security

 Devices accessing FCIC/NCIC must be placed in an area controlled by a criminal justice agency where only agency authorized individuals have access to the screen, printer, keyboard and other storage devices.
-Authorized individuals include those that have had a state and national fingerprint based background check and have been approved by the agency to have access to CJI.
-Strangers should be challenged and unusual activity should be reported to the agency's LASO or TAC.
+Authorized individuals include those that have had a state and national fingerprint based background check, have completed the appropriate level of security awareness training or FCIC/NCIC Certification, and have been approved by the agency to have access to CJI.
+Strangers should be challenged and unusual activity should be reported to the agency's LASO or FAC.
 Persons that make contact with an agency requesting protected information such as how to access the network, the type of information that can be obtained electronically, etc., should be challenged.
 Personnel that are authorized to assist the agency with IT issues should not be asking a regular user about specific network or computer configurations.
-Agencies and/or users must have a 30 minute inactivity session lock on computers accessing criminal justice information which requires a login to access the computer such as a screen saver with a password.
-Vehicle Mobile Data Terminals (MDT) and dispatch computers located in a physically secure location are exempt from this requirement.
+Agencies and/or users must have a 30 minute inactivity session lock on computers accessing criminal justice information which requires a login to access the computer, such as a screen saver with a password.
+Vehicle Mobile Data Terminals (MDT) locked in the conveyance and dispatch computers located in a CJIS Physically Secure Location are exempt from this requirement.

-1.90 Physical Security
+1.94 Physical Security